 I studied Nutritional Therapy at the Institute of Health Sciences where I graduated with distinction in 2010 and previous to this, qualified as a pharmacy technician with Trinity College Dublin.
-Not satisfied and wanting to learn more, I am currently a Masters of Science Degree student, studying Advanced Nutrition.

 I work on the basis that optimum health is 360 degree picture, of which a healthy diet is a significant part but must also take into account emotional health, genetics and environmental factors.
 Alongside my 4 year diploma in nutritional therapy, I also hold a certificate in health and wellness coaching which gives me the skills to maximise my clients ability to make the necessary and lasting lifestyle changes.
 I am passionate about the fact that optimal health is not merely the absence of illness, and so, work with my clients to achieve the best possible energy levels, slowing the ageing process and reversing or avoiding disease.

 I have a special interest in the area of using food and nutrition to improve fertility (registered foresight practitioner), female hormone balance and balancing thyroid function.

 As well as having a busy clinical practice, I have also lectured part time for the Institute of Health Sciences and supervised student’s clinical practice.

 I can regularly be heard on local radio station WLRfm where I have a fortnightly health slot delivering the latest scientific and nutrition related research plus valuable advice to listeners queries on numerous health and nutrition related topics.